 Think of the phrase “eating under one is just for fun.”
 Children should enjoy eating and not associate it with frustration.
-In addition, we train them for the natural feeling of satiety and hunger – which can otherwise lead to being overweight and having eating disorders later on.
+In addition, we’re training them for the natural feelings of knowing when they’re hungry or full.

 Don’t get too wrapped up with published meal plans stating when breast or bottle milk is to be replaced by the jar.
 There isn’t one “right time” to introduce solids.
 Each child is different.

 Food in the first year of life is not described by nutrition experts as “complementary food” for nothing.
 You should give it in addition to milk and not instead of.

 It’s fine not to introduce many solid foods in the first year.
 Those who continue to breastfeed provide their child with all the important nutrients.
 So you don’t have to worry if your baby doesn’t eat much, because it is quite normal that their food consumption will fluctuate.